valerialabugr/valerialab-website/content/people/fbarranco.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["postdoctoral researcher", "machine learning", "computer vision", "event-based vision"]
+tags = ["faculty", "machine learning", "computer vision", "event-based vision"]

 # Project summary to display on homepage.
-summary = "Senior researcher"
+summary = "Associate Professor"

 # Optional image to display on homepage.
 image_preview = "fbarranco.jpg"